 Parking and Transportation Services, a department within the Division of Administration and Finance, is responsible for parking registration, the Cougar Line university shuttle service, visitor information booths, and special events parking.
-In addition, the department provides a car sharing program, Connect by Hertz, and can assist in setting up carpools and vanpools.
+In addition, the department provides a car sharing program, Zipcar, and can assist in setting up carpools and vanpools.